Professor John Mathews

 - Mathews, J. (2005).
 Strategy and the Crystal Cycle.
 California Management Review, 47(2), 6-32.

 - Wong, P., & Mathews, J. (2005).
 Competitive Strategies of Asian High Tech Firms: The Challenge of Late Industrialization.
 International Journal Of Technology Management, 29(1-2), 1-5.

 - Mathews, J. (2005).
 The Intellectual Roots of Latecomer Industrial Development.
 International Journal of Technology and Globalisation: economy, sustainability and security, 1(3-4), 433-450.

 - Mathews, J., & Wong, P. (2005).
 Letter.
 International Journal of Technology Management, 29(1/2), 1-5.

-- Mathews, J. (2015).
-Greening of Capitalism: How Asia is Driving the Next Great Transformation.
-California, USA: Stanford University Press.
+- Mathews, J. A. (2015).
+Greening of capitalism: how Asia is driving the next great transformation.
+Stanford, California: Stanford University Press.

 - Weiss, L., Thurtobon, E., & Mathews.
 J. (2007).
 National Insecurity: The Howard Government’s Betrayal of Australia.
 Sydney, Australia: Allen & Unwin.

 - Mathews, J. & Cho, D-S. (2007).
 Tiger Technology: The Creation of a Semiconductor Industry in East Asia.
 Cambridge, UK: Cambridge University Press.